 Did you know that 99% of American women choose to get rid of their body hair?
 That’s nearly everyone, and they’re doing it in a variety of ways.
 Shaving remains a popular option, along with waxing, and the newest option on the market—laser hair removal.
-During a removal session, doctors use pulsing light to permanently destroy hair follicles.
+During a removal session, doctors use pulsing light to damage hair follicles.*

 If you’ve considered laser hair removal but haven’t been sure it’s the right choice for you, here are a few things you should keep in mind.